 3ie's synthesis and reviews programme provides a range of research synthesis products and services.

 This includes training and quality assurance, production of in-house research as well as funding for new systematic reviews.

 The synthesis and reviews programme is based at 3ie's UK office at London International Development Centre.

 What is a systematic review?

-3ie funded systematic reviews are carried out according to recognised international standards and guidelines.
-3ie has partnered with the Campbell Collaboration to provide training and support to review authors.
-Reviews should usually register their protocol with Campbell, or the Cochrane Collaboration, if appropriate.
+3ie systematic reviews examine evidence on social or economic development interventions in low- and middle-income countries.
+All 3ie funded systematic reviews are carried out according to recognised international standards and are usually registered with the Campbell Collaboration who provide training and support to review authors.